deganandapriyambada/degananda.com/_posts/iiot/2025-01-31-The-Role-of-Internet-of-Things-for-Industry-4-Point-0-Digital-Transformation-On-Different-Vertical-Industry.md

 ---
 layout: posts
 author: Degananda Ferdian
-categories: Industrial-IoT
+categories: industrial-iot
 series-code: ITOT001
 excerpt: Industrial Internet of things is one of the hottest topic especially on digital transformation initiative.
 It play a critical role especially on manufacturing, oil and gas and energy.
-tags: ITOT-Convergence Industrial-IOT
+tags: itot-convergence iot
 topics: ITOT
 subtitle: Hello world subtitle of this post
 ptype: News